-a) an abstract value of the extension root type;

-- b) an abstract value of each extension addition that is present in both x and y; - c) delimited encoding for each extension addition (if any) that is in $\mathbf{x}$ but not in $\mathbf{y}$ .
+- a) an abstract value of the extension root type; - b) an abstract value of each extension addition that is present in both x and y; - c) delimited encoding for each extension addition (if any) that is in x but not in Y.

-The encodings in c) shall be capable of being included in a later encoding of a value of $\mathbf{x}$ , if so required by the application.
+The encodings in c) shall be capable of being included in a later encoding of a value of $\mathbf{y}$ , if so required by the application.
 That encoding shall be a valid encoding of a value of $\mathbf{x}$ .